Hongweihuo-Lab/CGraphIndex/README.md

 ### 1.2 Third-party dependency
  - oneTBB: for parallel sorting and parallel primitives
  - OpenMP: to support multithreading
- - pSAscan: for building suffix arrays in external memory
+ - pSAscan [6]: for building suffix arrays in external memory
  - divsufsort: for building suffix arrays in memory

 ### 1.3 Compilation method